marble999/freshlygenerated/content/posts/Original-Chicken-Cordon-Bleu.md

 ![](https://static01.nyt.com/images/2016/11/01/dining/01COOKING-CHICKEN-CORDON-BLEU1/01CHICKEN-CORDON-BLEU1-videoSixteenByNineJumbo1600.jpg)

-*When I made this dish recently, I couldn’t believe that for more than 60 years, this classic French dish has been revered as a supreme centerpiece.
-It’s not an easy chicken dish to tackle, but this recipe — which calls for chicken thighs, not breasts — works out well.
+*When I made this dish recently, I couldn't believe that for more than 60 years, this classic French dish has been revered as a supreme centerpiece.
+It's not an easy chicken dish to tackle, but this recipe -- which calls for chicken thighs, not breasts -- works out well.
 I remember how nervous I was when I first picked up this recipe.
-My fingers curled under the narrow breast bones and made me worried that my kids wouldn’t be able to stuff the breast meat.*
+My fingers curled under the narrow breast bones and made me worried that my kids wouldn't be able to stuff the breast meat.*

 *It turned out that my worry was justified.
 The breast meat can easily go to waste.*

 *As for my worries about sticking the breast meat into the crock pot, I had no problems, and I was inspired to convert the recipe to use chicken thighs and thighs the next time around.
-It’s delicious.*
+It's delicious.*

 *How to Master Chicken with Buttermilk*